Bachelor of Arts (B.A.) with a major in Writing

 Our graduates pursue professional careers in such fields as professional writing, editing, advertising, publishing, education, management, computers, public relations and public service, or pursue post-baccalaureate study in English studies, law school or medical school.
 Students contemplating graduate study should confer with their advisers about special preparation and should be aware that many graduate schools typically expect proof of competence in foreign languages.

-The Writing major requires 36 hours: 18 at the lower division and 18 at the upper division.
-The Writing major allows for 6 hours of electives that must be 100-level courses.
-At least 18 hours of the required 36 must be 100-level courses.
+The Writing major requires 36 credits: 18 at the lower division and 18 at the upper division.
+The Writing major allows for 6 credits of electives that must be 100-level courses.
+At least 18 credits of the required 36 must be 100-level courses.
 An English course may be used only once to fulfill a particular major requirement.
 (ENG 054, for instance, may fulfill either Genres or Historicity, but not both.)
-Transfer students majoring in Writing must take at least 18 hours of English at Drake.
+Transfer students majoring in Writing must take at least 18 credits of English at Drake.